 What Happens If You Don’t Replace Your Battery?

 Generally speaking, a dead battery won’t cause any damage to your vehicle, but it could result in the battery warning light coming on or a slew of possible check engine light codes.
+To learn how to quickly diagnose your check engine light, we recommend reading our detailed guide on search engine lights here.
 In some newer vehicles with a multitude of computers, a dead or low battery could the engine not to start meaning that you could be stranded or in need of a tow truck.

 Furthermore, not addressing an old car battery could potentially lead to battery acid leaks, which could result in damaged battery cables/terminals or other wiring damage near the battery.
-Here’s how to replace your car battery and avoid any issues.
+Avoid trouble by reading our complete guide on how to replace a dead car battery yourself.